How to Password Protect Files Online

 Microsoft Office (Windows/Mac):

-- Go to File → Info
+- File then Info

-- Click "Protect Document" → "Encrypt with Password"
+- "Protect Document" then "Encrypt with Password"

 - Enter a password